Top management biographies

-Appointed Chief Governance Officer at Intesa Sanpaolo in May 2013.
-He is in charge - inter alia - of the Corporate Bodies Secretariats, the Legal Affairs - Group General Counsel Department, the Corporate Affairs and Advisory Department, the Shareholdings Department, the Mergers & Acquisitions Department and the Art, Culture and Historical Heritage Department.
+In his capacity as Chief Governance Officer, he is in charge - inter alia - of the Legal Affairs Department - Group General Counsel, the Corporate Bodies and Corporate Affairs Department, the M&A and Group Shareholdings Department, and the Art, Culture and Heritage Department.
 From 1979 to 1982, he worked at the Headquarters of Credito Italiano.
 In 1982, he joined Mediocredito Lombardo where, from 1990, as head of private equity, acquisition finance and corporate finance activities, he organized and developed the activities of its parent company Cariplo in the merchant banking business.
 In December 2000, he moved to Banca Intesa as co-head of the Private Equity Department.
 In June 2002, he became responsible for the Shareholdings Department of Banca Intesa, reporting directly to the CEO of Banca Intesa, a position that included - inter alia - the responsibility for the Group’s Mergers & Acquisitions.
 In that period Mr. Grandi was also a board director of Telecom, SIA S.p.A., Eurizon Capital, Agos S.p.A. and of some Companies within Intesa Sanpaolo Group.
 He is currently a board director of the following companies: Fideuram - ISP Private Banking (Chairman, since 20.4.2018), Banca IMI (since 23.04.2013), Banca Prossima (Chairman, since 16.10.2007), Intesa Sanpaolo Holding International SA Lussemburgo (Chairman, since 22.03.2004), ABI - the Italian Banking Association (since 10.07.2014), PFH Palladio Holding S.p.A. - previously Palladio Finanziaria S.p.A. (since 07.05.2014), Istituto Europeo di Oncologia (since 20.04.2006), Fondazione Cerba (since 27.06.2016), Consorzio PAN (Chairman, since 15.03.2004).

 Alfonso Guido (Cosenza, 1966).

-Chief Cost Management Officer of Intesa Sanpaolo since 1 January 2018.
+Chief Cost Management Officer since 1 January 2018.

 A graduate in Banking, Financial and Insurance Economics from the University of Messina, Mr. Guido began his career at Cassa di Risparmio of Calabria and Lucania (Cariplo Group) in 1991 (securing a position reserved for accounting graduates who achieved full marks in the regions of Calabria and Basilicata), performing the roles of banking counter operator, secretary officer and treasury officer.
 Following this experience in the network, in 1994 he took on a role as mortgages specialist in the MLT Loans Department.
 In the second half of the same year, he became a sales network trainer and the sales manager in the North Area of Cosenza at Cassa di Risparmio di Calabria e di Lucania (which became Banca Carime) for insurance products of Carivita (insurance company of the Cariplo Group).
 In 1998, he became senior officer in the Planning and Studies Department of Banca Intesa, focusing in particular on strategic simulations and monitoring of individual regulatory capital ratios of all Group banks.
 In 2001, he was appointed Head of the Service Company Office of the Management Control Department of Banca Intesa to oversee the activities of management and planning control of Intesa Sistemi e Servizi (ISS) and Intesa Gestione Crediti (IGC).
 In 2007, he became Head of the Budget Operating Costs Office of the Capital Budget and Cost Control Department of Intesa Sanpaolo, within the staff serving the Chief Financial Officer.
 In October 2014, he became Head of the Coordination Unit of Project Initiatives, reporting directly to the Managing Director and CEO, with the task of overseeing and monitoring strategic projects, carrying out, on behalf of the Managing Director and CEO, relationships with the Business Units and the Head Office Departments.
 In August 2016, he was appointed Chief of the CEO project office.
 From January 2018 to January 2019 he was Managing Director of Intesa Sanpaolo Group Services.